 You are part of our community of more than 13,000 graduates of Pitt’s School of Nursing.
 You and your fellow graduates are changing the face of nursing and health care.

-The School is proud to note that our graduates are treating patients, leading health care systems, and guiding policy development and implementation across the globe.
-You can find a Pitt Nurse:
+Our graduates are treating patients, leading health care systems, and guiding policy development and implementation across the globe.
+You can find a Pitt nurse:

-- Treating premature infants, elderly sufferers of Alzheimer’s, and whole parishes in underserved neighborhoods, both in the US and abroad.
+- Treating premature infants, elderly sufferers of Alzheimer’s, and whole parishes in underserved neighborhoods, both in the United States and abroad.

 - Leading schools of nursing in Bangkok and at prestigious schools such as Yale, Oregon Health & Science University, Kent State, and Ohio State University.

 - Supporting and caring for military personnel around the world.
-In fact, a Pitt Nurse is the 43rd U.S. Army Surgeon General and Commanding General of the US Army Medical Command.
+In fact, a Pitt nurse was the 43rd U.S. Army Surgeon General and Commanding General of the US Army Medical Command

 - Leading the American Association of Colleges of Nursing and changing the way in which organizations such as the World Health Organization consider equity and human rights.

-- Holding executive positions, including CEO and Chief Nursing Officer, in healthcare systems across the country.
+- Holding executive positions, including chief executive officer and chief nursing officer, in health care systems across the country.